Support Center

 The Chrome extension works with Google Chrome and Chromium-based browsers (like Microsoft Edge, Brave, and Opera).

-For Firefox or Safari users, the Mac app is the perfect solution - it works system-wide in any browser or application on your Mac.
+For Firefox or Safari users, the Mac or Windows desktop app is the perfect solution - it works system-wide in any browser or application.

 Mac App